miladghaznavi/crdts/README.md

 - `assign` that assigns a given value to the local object, and
 - `merge` that "merges" a LWWRegister received at a downstream replica with the local object.

 `value` does not mutate the value of the register.
-If the LWWRegister is not initialized, calling `value` throws an exception.

 `assign` is idempotent but not commutative, violating the convergence property of the object.
 We use "last writer wins" policy to totally order `assign` operations allowing us to